gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 50,000 sites and a 500% slowdown with tiles of 5,000 sites.
 Of course your mileage may vary, but you get an idea.

+To enable tiling you must set the parameter ``max_sites_per_tile`` in the job.ini to a value inferior to the total number of sites in your calculation.
+In some versions of the engine the parameter can be automatically set if the engine figures out that the calculation would run out of memory.

+NB: the tiling calculator is still experimental and subject to changes.

 disagg_by_src
 =======================================